pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 # JuliaCon 2023 Proposal

 ## Abstract
 Space-partitioning data structures are a vital part of the HPC ecosystem.
-They trade off space complexity and a small runtime overhead for an overall runtime complexity reduction, which can greatly reduce the amount of time needed for a computation. `AdaptiveHierarchicalRegularBinning.jl` offers a hierarchical space-partitioning tree that divides a space of arbitrary dimensions.
+They trade off space complexity and a small runtime overhead for an overall runtime complexity reduction, which can greatly reduce the amount of time needed for a computation.
+Given a set of points of arbitrary dimensions,`AdaptiveHierarchicalRegularBinning.jl` computes a hierarchical space-partitioning tree that divides the space and stores the reordered points offering efficient access.

 ## Description
 ### Model
-Assuming a set of `n` points `V` that defines a `d`-dimensional space, we offer the means to segregate that space into regular hierarchical bins.
-The resulting data structure is a hierarchical tree `T` with, at most, `2^d` child nodes per node and a maximum depth of `L`.
+Assuming a set of `n` points `V` in a `d`-dimensional space, we partition the space into regular hierarchical bins.
+The resulting data structure is a sparse tree `T` with, at most, `2^d` child nodes per node and a maximum depth of `L`.
+Empty bins are not stored or pointed to.

 #### Normalization
-We confine the given set of points `V` into a `d`-dimensional unit hypercube `Vn` via an affine transformation that scales and translates `V`.
+The given set of points `V` is mapped into a `d`-dimensional unit hypercube `Vn` via an affine transformation that scales and translates `V`.

 #### Binning
-We split the unit hypercube `Vn` in half for each dimension and recursively continue splitting each resulting hypercube in the same manner.
-Each hypercube is called a bin.
-The recursion process stops at a maximum depth of `L` or when a hypercube contains `k` or fewer points.
-This recursive splitting process eventually creates the hierarchical tree structure.
+We split each dimension of the unit hypercube `Vn` in half and recursively continue splitting each resulting hypercube in the same manner.
+Each partition is called a bin.
+The subdivision stops at a maximum depth `L` or when a bin contains `k` or fewer points.
+This recursive splitting process is recorded as a hierarchical tree data structure.

 ##### 1D Encoding
-We use Morton encoding to map the `d`-dimensional set `Vn` to a one-dimensional space-filling curve `R`.
-Since a Morton curve is well-defined in a unit hypercube, we use the index of each point in the curve instead of the actual position in the reduced space.
-Each element in `R` is a bit-field divided into `L` groups of `d` bits, and each group describes the position of the corresponding point in the corresponding level of the tree `T`.
-Sorting `R` results in `Rs`, which is the initial state of the `T` tree.
-All elements of `Rs` that reside in the same node of `T` define a coherent block of the `Rs` array.
-These blocks are mutually exclusive from one another if the corresponding nodes are at the same level of the `T` tree.
-We, also, define `Vns` which is the permuted version of `Vn` that complies with `Rs`.
+The map of the `d`-dimensional point set `Vn` to a `d`-dimensional unit hypercube corresponds to a one-dimensional Morton space-filling curve `R`.
+Each element in `R` is a bit-field consisting of `L` groups of `d` bits.
+Each group describes the position of the point in the corresponding level of the tree `T`.
+Sorting of the point codes onto `R`, results to the order of the points in the space tree.

-### Implementation
-We took great care in implementing a performant yet generalized code that applies many of `Julia`'s best practices.
-Cache-locality, parallel programming, specialized functions, and minimizing allocations are some of the tools and techniques we used, to improve the runtime of the implementation.

-#### Specialization and Generalization
-Performance critical functions specialize over several parameters in order for the `Julia` compiler to produce performant code.
-The user is free to use a plethora of input types and leading dimensions for their data that comply with certain abstract types.
-This generalization comes at a probable runtime cost since not all data types and leading dimensions are as performant.
-We propose the most optimal input types for most cases.

 #### Cache locality
 Cache locality offers fast memory access that greatly improves the performance of our algorithm.